Children’s ADHD Assessments in Northern Sydney

 The ADHD Assessment Process for Children

-A comprehensive adhd assessment requires several steps.
+A comprehensive ADHD assessment requires several steps.
 We complete a structured process that allows for a clear, fair review of the child's behaviour, attention patterns, and communication style.

 Children’s ADHD Assessments on the Northern Beaches

-Berry Collective Psychology offers structured children's adhd assessments across Northern Sydney and the Northern Beaches.
+Berry Collective Psychology offers structured children's ADHD assessments across Northern Sydney and the Northern Beaches.
 Our clinicians work closely with families, schools, and external providers to build a full picture of the child’s experience.

-Our service is particularly suited to young children and children with adhd who need guidance for participation at school, home, and community settings.
+Our service is particularly suited to young children and children with ADHD who need guidance for participation at school, home, and community settings.
 Each assessment includes careful thought about:

 • Social behaviour

-• social skills development
+• Social skills development

 • How attention patterns shift between settings